cn0047/log/ISSUE_TEMPLATE.md

 There is no issue template 🤓 !!!
-Feel free to create an issue in any convenient for you format.
+Feel free to create issue in any format.